 Total plant in service increased \$13.8 million in 2012, with significant additions consisting of improvements to the distribution system totaling \$5.5 million.
 Plant additions for 2011 included additions to the Carmen-Smith and Leaburg-Walterville hydro facilities of \$11.1 million, and distribution system improvements of \$8.9 million.
 In 2010, plant in service increased by \$83 million, primarily due to completion of the Roosevelt Operations Center (ROC) at \$74 million, and \$13 million in expenditures for transmission and distribution.
 The ROC was placed in service in November 2010 with an ending cost of \$74.0 million.
-The Water System is repaying the Electric System for a portion of the facility's costs. \$57.0 million was recorded in 2010 with general plant for the Electric System. \$17.0 million was recorded to general plant for the Water System in 2010 with a corresponding capital lease obligation to the Electric System and lease receivable on the Electric System's statement of net position.
+The Water System is repaying the Electric System for a portion of the facility's costs. \$57.0 million was recorded in 2010 with general plant for the Electric System. \$17.0 million to the Electric System and lease receivable on the Electric System's statement of net position.